Tokyo-Kyoto-Osaka 10-Day Itinerary

 Afternoon

 • Spend time in downtown Kyoto and buy some matcha (which is a specialty of the Kyoto Prefecture, specifically in the city of Uji).
 Visit Nishiki Market for some shopping and food.
 Optionally, you can take a 1.5hr train ride to Arashiyama to see the bamboo forest and explore the nature and town around there.
+It is a bit of a trek, since it is pretty far from the center of town– keep this in mind when planning your itinerary.

 • If you are staying in hotels in both Kyoto and Osaka, it may be worth it to ask about luggage delivery at reception.
 There is a small fee, but you should be able to receive your luggage at your Osaka hotel in the afternoon or evening the next day.
 They will help you fill out the delivery form and coordinate it with the shipping company.